BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 3. By means of lock / unlock dance we create a critical section that accesses `underlyingFoo`.

 {: .box-note}
-*Despite POSIX phread locks are value types, you should not copy them both explicitly with the assignment operator or implicitly by capturing them in a closure or embedding in another value type.
+*Despite POSIX pthread locks are value types, you should not copy them both explicitly with the assignment operator or implicitly by capturing them in a closure or embedding in another value type.
 In POSIX, the behavior of the copy is undefined.
 That's why locks are wrapped into Class, not Struct.*

 ### Implementing Atomic Property using queues